-After all data has been removed from the source stripe group, you must mark the stripe group as "read only," which prevents new data from being written to the source stripe group.
+After all data has been removed from the source stripe group, you must mark the stripe group as "read-only," which prevents new data from being written to the source stripe group.
 At this point the source LUNs are empty and read-only, so there will be no access to them.

-Although stripe group and LUN configuration line items must never be deleted from a configuration once its corresponding file system has been created, marking a stripe group as down allows its LUNs to be relabeled and reused.
+Although stripe group and LUN configuration line items must never be deleted from a configuration once its corresponding file system has been created, marking a stripe group as read-only allows its LUNs to be relabeled and reused.
 The names of the LUNs in the configuration file can also be changed to free up the old names for reuse.
+StorNext can support up to 512 stripe groups.